seal1978/weather/README.md

  About Tech
  1. Code by Dart, because can get both iOS and Android APP.1
  2. Code by Android, such as launch icon etc.
+ 3.Because of only 2 pages, and 1 person to develop, did not use MVVM. .
+If there are many pages in the future and the UI will be changed frequently, use an MVVM such as a Provider to develope.

  Todo